Dreycey/Dreycey/README.md

 ### 🧬 About Me

 - 👨‍💻 Software Engineer @ Microsoft — cloud infra + ML systems
 - 🧪 Background in bioinformatics, synthetic biology, and genomics
-- 🔓 Interested in FOSS and ML Systems
+- 🔓 Interested in FOSS and ML systems